Mink Oil For Boots (Expert Guide) | Pros, Cons, & Alternatives

 Mink oil adds water resistance to some extent, but not nearly as well as actual waterproofing conditioners.
 It’s not going to be waterproof.

-Another benefit of mink oil is that it can make your leather shoes and boots more water-resistant.
-That is to say, your shoes will be able to take on light to heavy rain or the occasional snowstorm (for a short duration) and it helps to prevent salt stains.
+Another benefit of mink oil is that it can make your leather boots more water-resistant.
+That is to say, your boots will be able to take on light to heavy rain or the occasional snowstorm (for a short duration) and it helps to prevent salt stains.

-This is not the same as saying your shoes are waterproofed.
+This is not the same as saying your boots are waterproofed.
 Water resistance is not the same as waterproofness.
-Given enough time exposed in the rain, your socks will, one day, begin to feel wet!
-In order for your boots to be truly waterproofed, you need to have a special liner inside the upper made from Gore-Tex or a similar material.
+Given enough time exposed to the rain, your socks will, one day, begin to feel wet!

 [Related: The Right Way to Waterproof Nice Boots]

-- Make sure your shoes (or other leather item) are clean and dry.
+- Make sure your boots (or other leather item) are clean and dry.
 Wipe them with a dry cloth and make sure they have been dry for at least 24 hours before application.

-- Use a hair dryer to gently warm up the leather of your boots to aid with absorption.
+- Use a hair dryer to gently warm up the leather of your boots to aid with absorption so the mink oil can deeply penetrate leather fibers.

 - Gently rub the mink oil into the leather, section by section.
-Wipe off any oil that gets onto non-leather parts of the shoe (laces, eyelets, etc.).
+Wipe off any excess mink oil that gets onto non-leather parts of the shoe (laces, eyelets, etc.).

 - Allow the oil to absorb into the leather for at least 30 minutes, and ideally more than an hour.